IIIF/api/source/extension/georef/index.md

 A georeference extension for IIIF resources will enable the following use cases:

 - Adding IIIF resources as map layers to dynamic web maps or in GIS applications.
-Based on georeference data, clients can transform IIIF resources by scaling, skewing and rotating them.
+Based on georeference data, clients can transform IIIF resources by scaling, skewing, rotating and stretching them.
 This process, also called _warping_, can be carried out through various methods.
 - The previous use case also supports stitching together multiple map sheets, each represented by a single IIIF resource, to form a composite map.
 Alternatively, it can be used to compare different versions of the same map or a collection of maps of the same area.
 - Geospatial exploration of IIIF resources.
 Georeference data can be used to compute the geospatial areas depicted on IIIF resources.
 This enables geospatial indexing and harvesting by geospatial search engines.
 - The same method can be used to convert IIIF Web Annotations to geographic formats such as GeoJSON, and vice versa.
 This can be used to display IIIF annotations as vectors in a map interface or to paint geographic data as IIIF annotations on a Canvas.